Michael Dukakis 1988 presidential campaign: "Massachusetts Miracle"

 Dukakis' campaign was focused on his experience as Governor of Massachusetts, during which time Massachusetts had emerged from an economic depression and had become a "bastion of prosperity and full employment".
-Commentators had described this as the "Massachusetts Miracle", a term Bush dismissed as the "Massachusetts mirage".
+Commentators had described this as the "Massachusetts Miracle", a claim Bush dismissed as the "Massachusetts mirage".

 Running mate selection

 On July 12, 1988, Dukakis announced he had chosen Texas senator Lloyd Bentsen as his running mate, in the hopes of garnering more support in the South.
 Dukakis compared his pick to John F. Kennedy's pick of Lyndon B. Johnson as his running mate in the 1960 election.
 As a result, his ticket became known as the "Boston-Austin axis", as Bentsen himself described it.
 Shortly after Dukakis made the pick, a Time cover story dubbed Dukakis and Bentsen "the odd couple", and Richard Stengel noted in 1988 that Bentsen was "...more Bush's twin than Dukakis'".
 James J. Kilpatrick called the pair "The Sominex Twins".